 In 1926 Ardé Bulova, the son of Joseph Bulova, offered a prize of $1,000 to the pilot/s who would be the first to succeed in a nonstop flight across the Atlantic.
 Sometime around the same time I believe Bulova were sending to each pilot/s who registered for the Raymond Orteig prize, a Bulova watch known as the 'Conqueror' along with a letter offering the prize money.

-On June 11 1927, upon his return to the US aboard the Memphis, the Bulova Watch Company presented Charles A. Lindbergh with another Bulova watch and the $1000 prize money or making the first non-stop flight from New York to Paris.
+On June 11 1927, upon his return to the US aboard the Memphis, the Bulova Watch Company presented Charles A. Lindbergh with another Bulova watch and the $1000 prize money for making the first non-stop flight from New York to Paris.

 On June 17 1927, Bulova started to advertise the sale of the Lone Eagle watch, which included a facsimile of the above letter.
-The letter for Bulova no doubt catapulted sales of the now famous Bulova Lone Eagle Watch back in 1927 to the point were it (along side that of the Accutron Spaceview) is considered one of Bulova greatest watches.
+The letter for Bulova no doubt catapulted sales of the now famous Bulova Lone Eagle Watch in 1927 to the point were it is now considered one of Bulova greatest collectable watches.

 As a modern day owner of one of the original 1927 Lone Eagle watches I am fascinated with its history, both known fact and theoretical guess work.

 However on April 22 2010, a large piece of the puzzle came my way in the form of an email from a gentleman by the name of Gordon Bell.

 Gordon Bells great aunt was married to one Richard Blythe, a Canadian World War I & II pilot who died serving his country in a Royal Canadian Air Force training accident in 1941.
 Shortly after Richards death his wife returned to Texas, were in 1948 she passed on to her then 14 year old great nephew a treasured family possession....a Bulova watch.

 Along with the Bulova watch, Gordon also received from his great aunt a book.
 The book is one of the most famous and widely sold books and has also endured the test of time as a popular read.
 The book was simply entitled 'WE', although what made this book particularly special was what was written inside.